MascotPhp/Mascot/doc/usage.rst

 Traits
 ------

-Silex comes with PHP traits that define shortcut methods.
+Mascot comes with PHP traits that define shortcut methods.

 Almost all built-in service providers have some corresponding PHP traits.
 To use them, define your own Application class and include the traits you want::

-    use Silex\Application;
+    use Mascot\Application;

     class MyApplication extends Application
     {